litestar-org/litestar/docs/usage/routing/parameters.rst

     :class: info

     These :term:`parameters <parameter>` will be parsed from the function signature and used to generate a Pydantic model.
-    This model in turn will be used to validate the :term:`parameters <parameter>` and generate the OpenAPI schema.
+    This model in turn will be used to validate the parameters and generate the OpenAPI schema.

     This means that you can also use any pydantic type in the signature, and it will follow the same kind of validation and parsing as you would get from pydantic.